TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Evaluating Cultural Misrepresentations (RQ2)

 \paragraph{\textbf{Frequency of misrepresentation across tiers}}

 Stratifying the misrepresentations based on the tier of the regions, we found that except for Aya $32$B, all other models generated more misrepresentations for tier-$3$ regions as compared to tier-$1$ regions.
 Using the Mann-Whitney test, we observed that this difference was statistically significant.
-Specifically, stories set in tier-$3$ regions contained one more misrepresentation per story compared to tier-$1$ ($p < .001$, $D = -0.21$) and tier-$2$ regions ($p = .039$, $D = -0.11$), corresponding to small effect sizes.
+Specifically, stories set in tier-$3$ regions contained one more misrepresentation per story compared to tier-$1$ ($p < .001$, $D = -0.21$) and tier-$2$ regions ($p = .039$, $D = -0.11$).

 Figure \ref{fig:tier_model_compare} illustrates this trend across $3$ categories of misrepresentations for all models combined.
 We observe that, across models, cultural inaccuracies and factual errors increase the most going from tier-$1$ to tier-$3$ regions.
 This might be because models may inherently have less parametric knowledge about tier-$3$ regions that are lesser-known as compared to tier-$1$, which likely have more information about them on the internet.
 In contrast, logical errors, which reflect flaws in reasoning rather than cultural knowledge, did not follow a consistent trend.